Cbapt30/JqueryProject/README.md

 ## Description

-_{This is a detailed description of your application.
-Its purpose and usage.
-Give as much detail as needed to explain what the application does, and any other information you want users or other developers to have. }_
+_The purpose of this site is to answer 5 questions to find out the recommended home for you.
+This survey takes your answers and offers the best home option for you based on your answers._

 ## Setup/Installation Requirements

-* _This is a great place_
-* _to list setup instructions_
-* _in a simple_
+* _Click on the link_
-* _easy-to-understand_
+* _Answer questions_
-* _format_
+* _Click submit_

 _{Leave nothing to chance!
 You want it to be easy for potential users, employers and collaborators to run your app.
 Do I need to run a server?
 How should I set up my databases?
 Is there other code this app depends on?}_